influenzanet/influenzanet.github.io/docs/survey-handbook/general/02-expressions.md

 Expressions provide dynamic property evaluation for the survey logic and logic in study rules.

-They are represented as a hierarchical data structure (an expression can contain and use the results of nested expressions as arguments) in 2 forms in the survey System : Expression and ExpressionArg.
+They are represented as a hierarchical data structure (an expression can contain and use the results of nested expressions as arguments) in two forms in the survey System : `Expression` and `ExpressionArg`.

 ## Expression

-**Expression** is represents an operation (possibly nested) to be evaluated later by the system (in the Survey or Study engine) to produce a value (often boolean but not always) or a side effect (an action like sending a message or assigning a survey).
+**Expression** represents an operation to be evaluated later by the [Survey Engine](../survey-engine/) or [Study Service](../study-service/)) to produce a value (often boolean but not always) or a side effect (an action like sending a message or assigning a survey).

-An **Expression** is a simple data structure containing a `name` field with the name of the function to call and a `data` field containing the list of parameters of the call using an `ExpressionArg` (each entry of the list must be an ExpressionArg).
+An **Expression** is a simple data structure containing a `name` field with the name of the function to call and a `data` field containing the list of parameters of the call using an `ExpressionArg` (each entry of the arguments list must be an ExpressionArg).

 ## ExpressionArg

-An **ExpressionArg** is a data structure used to represent an argument value of an Expression (each entry of the `data` field of an expression is an *ExpressionArg*).
+An **ExpressionArg** is a data structure used to define an argument value of an Expression (each entry of the `data` field of an expression is an *ExpressionArg*).
 It can contain a expression or a literal value.
-*ExpressionArg* are used when the expected value can be a fixed value (string or numeric) or an *Expression*.
+*ExpressionArg* are used when the expected value can be a fixed value (string or numeric) or an *Expression* like in [Survey Item Components properties](../survey-engine/components/overview).

 ExpressionArg definition is (typescript notation is used, '?' after the name means it's an optional value)
 ```ts